-London is doing International Women’s Day with a bang this year.
+London is celebrating International Women’s Day with a bang this year.
 Here’s what you shouldn’t miss.

 London, as always, is celebrating in style with a whole host of events taking place around the important annual event – from invigorating panel discussions to entire festivals dedicated to the occasion.